shikha-16/Women-in-Technology/README.md

 ## Other Helpful Repositories

 ### Want to Contribute?
-Thank you for wanting to contribute!
+Thank you for wanting to contribute and be a part of this wonderful community!
 All suggestions and contributions are welcome.
 Please go through the basic community guidelines on CONTRIBUTING.md before creating a new issue or pull request.

 ### License
 MIT License

-#### Maintained by Shikha Bhat
+#### Created and maintained by Shikha Bhat